sin5678/inav_cn_wiki/Supported-boards.md

 These boards are powerfull and in general support everything INAV is capable of.
 Limitations are qute rate and are usually caused by hardware design issues.

+### Boards documentation

+See the [docs](https://github.com/iNavFlight/inav/tree/master/docs) folder for addiotional infomation regards to many targets in INAV, to example help in finding pinout and features.
+_Feel free to help improve the docs._

 ### Recommended boards

 These boards are well tested with INAV and are known to be of good quality and reliability.